Particular/docs.particular.net/tutorials/nservicebus-sagas/2-timeouts/tutorial.md

 snippet: EmptyBuyersRemorsePolicy

-The policy inherits from `Saga<BuyersRemorseState>` which references the `BuyersRemorseState` class, which is the class that represent the saga's state by inheriting from `ContainsSagaData`.
+The policy inherits from `Saga<BuyersRemorseState>`. `BuyersRemorseState` represents the saga's state by inheriting from `ContainsSagaData`.

 The ClientUI already sends a `PlaceOrder` command to the Sales endpoint.
 This command is perfect to start the buyer's remorse saga.
 Let's implement the `IAmStartedByMessages<PlaceOrder>` interface in the saga:

 snippet: BuyersRemorsePolicyStartedByPlaceOrder

 Next, we need a way to map messages to sagas so we know which saga instances a particular message belongs to.
-We do this with the `ConfigureHowToFindSaga`-method and in our case, we already have a natural mapping field: `OrderId`.
+We do this with the `ConfigureHowToFindSaga` method and, in this case, we already have a natural mapping field: `OrderId`.

 snippet: BuyersRemorsePolicyMapping